Schachar-Crosbie-Lab/SwanScorer/README.md

 2. Be sure the following columns are present in the spreadsheet and rename the columns to match the reference guide below.
 All of the following columns are necessary for the model.
-If age, gender, or p_respondent are missing from a row, the model will not return a t-score for that row.
+If age or p_respondent are missing from a row, the model will not return a t-score for that row.